-At the start of training camp this summer, there were 52 ex-Trojans on National Football League rosters, including 10 rookies.
+At the start of training camp this summer, there were 51 ex-Trojans on National Football League rosters, including 11 rookies.
 In fact, USC players were on the rosters of 25 of the NFL's 32 teams.
-Most of the Trojans were linebackers (11), offensive linemen (8), tight ends (7), defensive linemen (7) and defensive backs (6).
+Most of the Trojans were linebackers (10), defensive backs (9), defensive linemen (9), offensive linemen (7), quarterbacks (5) and tight ends (5).

-In 2014, there were 37 Trojans on opening day NFL rosters, more than from any other school except LSU's 38 (since records were available, USC has been No. 1 in 19 of the last 39 years).
-The Trojans had more quarterbacks (4) on opening day rosters in 2014 than any other school.
-USC also had the most linebackers (9) and tied for the most of any school at center (3).
+In 2015, there were 35 Trojans on opening day NFL rosters, more than from any other school except LSU's 40 and Miami's 37 (since records were available, USC has been No. 1 in 19 of the last 40 years).
+The Trojans had more quarterbacks (4) on opening day rosters in 2015 than any other school.
+USC also had the most linebackers (8) and tied for the most of any school at center (3).

 Twelve former USC players (tied with Notre Dame for most of any other school) and 3 ex-assistant coaches are in the Pro Football Hall of Fame.

 In 2016, Lynn Swann and Ronnie Lott were named to the Super Bowl 50 Golden Team by the Pro Football Hall of Fame Board of Selectors.